plantain-00/tab-container-component/README.md

 + vuejs component
 + reactjs component
-+ custom component
++ content is custom component
-+ tab can close
++ tab can be closed
++ title can be custom component

 #### install